IntegratedBreedingPlatform/DockerCompose/README.md

 ## Configurations
 * **.env.example** - this is where we setup environment variables utilized by the docker compose configuration.
 In order to use it it must be renamed to .env
-* **config** - this contains the configuration files for the BMSScripts inside bmsapp.
+* **config** - this contains the configuration files for the DBScripts inside bmsapp.
 * **mysql/conf** - this contains mysql configuration that is bind mounted to the mysql container on launch.
 * **nginx** - this contains nginx configuration that is bind mounted to the nginx-proxy container on launch.
 * **docker-compose.yml** - this default configuration is a basic setup of bmsapp with its own database that can be ported to 8080 or 80.
 * **docker-compose-ssl.yml** - this is a setup that uses 4 containers to serve the bmsapp via HTTPS.
-The TLS Certificate is created and reenwed by the letsencrypt container and the requests are handled by the nginx-proxy container.
+The TLS Certificate is created and renewed by the Let's Encrypt container and the requests are handled by the nginx-proxy container.
 * **multi-docker-compose-proxy.yml** - this configuration is used when launching multiple instances of the bmsapp in a single server.
 * **multi-docker-compose-app.yml** - this configuration is used when launching multiple instances of the bmsapp in a single server.
 * **setup.sh** - a bash script for setting up a multi-container app in a single server.